kranthikumarnalla/SketchUpModels/README.md

 SketchUp models
 ====================

-This is a collection of SketchUp models i have made over the years for different projects if have worked on.
+This is a collection of SketchUp models i have made.

 Screenshots
 ----